effekt-lang/effekt-website/README.md

 ```

 ### Original License
-See the MICROSITE-LICENSE.md file for the original sbt-microsite license.
+See the MICROSITE-LICENSE file for the original sbt-microsite license.